 The possibility of secondary impacts is what make T-bone accidents particularly dangerous.
 The force of a T-bone collision can cause a vehicle to spin out of control and hit other vehicles and even objects.
 Once a vehicle is out of control, the occupants face the risk of serious injury.
 If the force of the collision is strong enough, the vehicle may even roll over completely.

 Another reason T-bone collisions can result in such serious injuries is because of the close proximity between the impact point and the driver and passenger of the broadsided vehicle.
 There is much more distance between you and the front and back bumper of the car, but very little distance between you and the door of your car.
-This translates into much less protection in a T-bone accident than in a head-on or rear-end collision.
+This translates into much less protection in a T-boned while turning left accident than in a head-on or rear-end collision.
 Although many vehicles have side-impact airbags and crumple zones that are designed to absorb the impact from the side, a fast-moving car or truck that hits the vehicle a foot away from the driver or passenger can cause catastrophic injuries.

 Contact an Experienced Car Accident Attorney